 Sooners shut down Wallace in Bedlam win

 Although he led the team, Wallace’s four receptions for 68 yards were a far cry from his last outing in the rivalry matchup.
-Wallace had dominated Oklahoma to the tune of 220 yards and two touchdowns in 2018 but was stymied by a combination of good coverage, ineffective quarterback play, and rare errors on his behalf.
+Wallace had dominated Oklahoma to the tune of 220 yards and two touchdowns in 2018.
+Yet, he was stymied by a combination of good coverage, ineffective quarterback play, and rare errors on his behalf.

 There are few better catchers of the ball in college football.
 But in trying to ensure his feet came down in bounds on a first-half play on 2nd and 10 at the Cowboys 33-yard line, Wallace suffered a rare drop.
 It wasn’t the only incomplete catch attempt on the night, but the others can be attributed to overthrown passes.

-As mentioned previously in this profile, one of the main concerns for Wallace’s NFL projections is his ability to perform against press coverage — and the loss to Oklahoma won’t help ease those concerns.
-The Sooners pressed him at the line of scrimmage with Trey Brown for most of the game and the result reflected in the box score.
+One of the main concerns for Wallace’s NFL projections is his ability to perform against press coverage.
+The loss to Oklahoma won’t help ease those concerns.
+The Sooners pressed him at the line of scrimmage with Trey Brown for most of the game, and the result reflected in the box score.

-From the broadcast footage, it is difficult to tell if Brown lost his footing or was just out-muscled by Wallace, who used incredible footwork to create separation and secure the catch.
+It is difficult to tell if Brown lost his footing or was out-muscled by Wallace, who used incredible footwork to create separation and secure the catch from the broadcast footage.

 Wallace’s physicality continues to be a key component of his game.
-He showcased it to break two tackles and gain crucial yards after the catch on a 3rd and 12 play that went for 18 yards.
+He broke two tackles and gained crucial yards after the catch on a 3rd and 12 play that went for 18 yards.
 Wallace also demonstrated his willingness and ability to use that physicality in the ground game, blocking off Brown as he attempted to bring a Chuba Hubbard run to an end off the right side in the second quarter.